1 October 2019 The 2019 edition has started

 Watch Photo Awards Your watch photo in an exhibition

-On 1st September 2018 the Watch Photo Awards starts a new month of competition open to all watch fans with a passion for photography with a new theme: food and drink.
+On 1st October 2018 the Watch Photo Awards started a new month of competition open to all watch fans with a passion for photography with a new theme: Black.

 The Watch Photo Awards, why?